 Caprock Canyons State Park, 100 miles southeast of Amarillo in Briscoe County, was opened in 1982.
-It consists of 15,313.6 acres (including the Trailway, a 64.25 mile Rail-to-Trail conversion, acquired by donation in 1992 from a Railroad entrepreneur).
+It consists of 15,313.6 acres (including the Trailway, a 64.25-mile Rail-to-Trail conversion, acquired by donation in 1992 from a Railroad entrepreneur).
 This acquisition added recreational adventure, stretching from the western terminus at South Plains up on top of the caprock escarpment to the eastern terminus of Estelline in the Red River Valley.
-This multi-use trail (hike, bike, and equestrian), opened in 1993, stretches the park through Floyd, Briscoe, and Hall counties crossing 46 bridges and running through Clarity tunnel, one of the last active railroad tunnel in Texas.
-The 64.25 miles of the Trailway are open to the public from Estelline to South Plains
+This multi-use trail (hike, bike, and equestrian), opened in 1993, stretches the park through Floyd, Briscoe, and Hall counties crossing 46 bridges and running through Clarity tunnel, one of the last active railroad tunnels in Texas.
+The 64.25 miles of the Trailway are open to the public from Estelline to South Plains.

 The trail use requires permits (self serve at the trail access points) and overnight permits (available at Caprock Canyon State Park).

-There are restroom facilities at Monk's crossing and along the route... and possibly water (carried in and provided in portable dispensers) but it would be a good idea not to rely on these sources.
+There are restroom facilities at Monk's crossing and along the route... and possibly water (carried in and provided in portable dispensers), but it would be a good idea not to rely on these sources.
 Take plenty of water for your trip.